PivotalServicesOss/aspnet_bootstrap_cloudfoundry_extensions/README.md

 - If you have secrets in credhub with instance name `mycredhubinstance`, you can easily make use of placeholder resolver, by following the below steps.
 	- Make sure the application is binded to the credhub instance, in this case `mycredhubinstance`
 	- Say if you have stored secrets for your database connection string in credhub. e.g. `{["db1username":"foo", "db1password":"bar"]}`.
-	- You can easily manipulate the connection string stored in any of the configuration sources (web.config, json, environment variables and config server).
+	- You can easily manipulate the connection string stored in any of the configuration sources (web.config, json, yaml, environment variables and config server).
 Lets pick environment variable for this example, where your variable looks like `db1ConnStr="Data Source=serverAddress;Initial Catalog=db1;User ID=${vcap:services:credhub:0:credentials:db1username};Password=${vcap:services:credhub:0:credentials:db1password};"`
 	- During application start, the place holders will be replaced and ready to be served in the application as needed.
 In our case, the connection string `db1ConnStr` at runtime looks like `Data Source=serverAddress;Initial Catalog=db1;User ID=foo;Password=bar;`
 	- To learn more about managing secrets in credhub, please refer to [managing-secrets-with-credhub](https://docs.pivotal.io/spring-cloud-services/3-1/common/config-server/managing-secrets-with-credhub.html)